RKKY interaction in graphene

 In calculations of the RKKY interaction in graphene the $\sum_n$ in Eq. (\ref{abr2}) turns into $\frac{a^2}{(2\pi)^2}\int d^2{\bf p}$, where $a$ is the carbon--carbon distance.
 (Actually, there should appear a numerical multiplier, connecting the area of the elementary cell with $a^2$, but we decided to discard it, which is equivalent to some numerical renormalization of $J$.)
-Also

-where $\psi_{\bf p}$ is the appropriate component of spinor electron wave-function (depending upon which sublattice the magnetic adatom belongs to) in momentum representation.
+Also where $\psi_{\bf p}$ is the appropriate component of spinor electron wave-function (depending upon which sublattice the magnetic adatom belongs to) in momentum representation.

 Further on the integration with respect to $d^2{\bf p}$ we'll treat as the integration in the vicinity of two Dirac points $K,K'$ and present ${\bf p}={\bf K}({\bf K}')+{\bf k}$.
-The wave function for the momentum around Dirac points $K$ and $K'$ has respectively the form

-where $\nu=\pm 1$ corresponds to electron and hole band \cite{castro}; the upper line of the spinor refers to the sublattice $A$ and the lower line refers to the sublattice $B$.
+The wave function for the momentum around Dirac points $K$ and $K'$ has respectively the form where $\nu=\pm 1$ corresponds to electron and hole band \cite{castro}; the upper line of the spinor refers to the sublattice $A$ and the lower line refers to the sublattice $B$.

-We'll assume that $T=0$ and the Fermi energy is at the Dirac points; $E_+({\bf k})$ and $E_-({\bf k})$ would be electron and hole energy.
+The chemical potential is at the Dirac points; $E_+({\bf k})$ and $E_-({\bf k})$ would be electron and hole energy.
 Then Eq. (\ref{abr2}) takes the form: for $i$ and $j$ belonging to the same sublattice

 and for $i$ and $j$ belonging to different sublattices